Biquad

 ba: [T; 5] = [b0, b1, b2, a1, a2] is the coefficients type.
 To represent the IIR coefficients, this contains the feed-forward coefficients b0, b1, b2 followed by the feed-back coefficients a1, a2, all five normalized such that a0 = 1.

-The filter applies clamping such that min <= y <= max.
+The summing junction of the BiquadClamp filter also receives an offset u and applies clamping such that min <= y <= max.

 §Fixed point